denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 disciplines (and particularly from departments of English, History, and Computer Science).
 I lecture widely in language departments, in schools of engineering, in front of publishers, architects, artists, and librarians.
-As a founder of Columbia's Group for Experimental Methods in the Humanities, I believe in critical engagement with technology and in exposing my students to real-world problems.
-My group has ran workshops on online security for activists; we are teaching digital literacy at Rikers Island; and we have reached out to an online community of engineers to help us write media history as a project in "citizen humanities."[^ln-xp] In the fall of 2014, the group's activity became the basis for Columbia's capital fund raising efforts around digital humanities, in the form of a proposal for the Center of Culture and Computation.
+As one of the founders of Columbia's Group for Experimental Methods in the Humanities, I believe in critical engagement with technology and in exposing my students to real-world problems.
+My group has organized workshops on online security for activists; we have reached out to an online community of engineers to help us write media history as a project in citizen humanities; and we have plans in place to teach digital literacy at Rikers Island.[^ln-xp] In the fall of 2014, the group's activity became the basis for Columbia's capital fund raising efforts around digital humanities, in the form of a proposal for the Center of Culture and Computation.
 The proposal was met with wide approval from the university deans, the provost, and the president.
 In January 2015, the group was encouraged to apply for the presidential "global innovation" fund to organize workshops on "digital justice" in Beijing, Mumbai, and in Amman, Jordan.

 I am inspired in these endeavors by my colleagues at Columbia English and at Harvard's Berkman Center for Internet and Society, where I am an active faculty